HadoopGenomics/Hadoop-BAM/README.txt

 Hadoop.
 The latest stable release, 1.1.2 at the time of writing, is recommended.
 Older stable versions as far back as 0.20.2 should also work.
 Version 4.2.0 of Cloudera's distribution, CDH, has also been tested.
 Use other versions at your own risk.
+You can change the version of Hadoop linked against by modifying the corresponding paramter in the pom.xml build file.

 Picard SAM-JDK.
 Version 1.93 is provided in the form of sam-1.93.jar, picard-1.93.jar, variant-1.93.jar, and tribble-1.93.jar.
 Later versions may